rehierl/node-tree-outliner/4-extensions/3-7-1-extensions.md

 Note that a type-2 sectioning node by definition never acts as the parent container of the section it declares.
 In addition to that, a type-2 sectioning node is defined to not contain any sectioning node as one of its descendant nodes.
-Consequently, a type-2 sectioning node will never act as the parent container of any section.
+Consequently, a type-2 sectioning node will by definition never act as the parent container of any section.
+That is, if user/input errors are ignored.

 > case 7 - when exiting a node's exit event - (1)

-Due to case 5, and by the time a node's exit event will be exited, all inner sections can be considered to be closed.
+Due to case 5, and by the time a node's exit event will be exited, all the inner sections of the node being entered have been closed.
 Consequently, such a close modifier can only instruct to close sections that are still open by the time the corresponding node was entered.

 In addition to that, all descendants of that node have already been associated.